jcodog/Cleo-Kick/README.md

 bun run coverage
 ```

-The CI workflow publishes the HTML report to GitHub Pages at <https://jcodog.github.io/Cleo-Kick/> once it has run at least once, so the generated files stay out of the repository.
+The CI workflow publishes the HTML report and a Vitest results summary (at `/tests.html`) to GitHub Pages at <https://jcodog.github.io/Cleo-Kick/> once it has run at least once, so the generated files stay out of the repository.

 ## Deployment